The bubble problem in the veneer

-Bubble veneer, lifting veneer, or loose veneer is the problem that is often encountered in the veneering process.
-It is caused by the wood veneer that does not
+Bubble veneer, lifting veneer, or loose veneer is a problem when the veneer layer is bubbling or lifting at the veneer panel.
+The problem that is often encountered in the woodworking manufacturer's factory.
+Bubble veneer happens when the wood veneer does not

 veneer is finished.
 The bubble part will be cut off when it is sanded and seem as white wood.
 The bubble

-is more obvious when the veneer is laid at the flat and big panel especially when
+is more obvious when the veneer is laid on the flat and big panel, especially when

 the high gloss finish is generated.
 But even for the low sheen finished, the